 Spanish Immersion Program

-THE SCHOOLS AND COMMUNITIES OF MMUUSD ARE IN YEAR TWO OF OUR SPANISH IMMERSION PROGRAM.
-THIS POPULAR PROGRAM CURRENTLY HAS A KINDERGARTEN AND A GRADE 1 CLASSROOM.
+THE SCHOOLS AND COMMUNITIES OF MMUUSD ARE IN YEAR THREE OF OUR SPANISH IMMERSION PROGRAM.
+THIS POPULAR PROGRAM CURRENTLY HAS A KINDERGARTEN, A GRADE 1, AND A GRADE 2 CLASSROOM.
 OUR IMMERSION PROGRAM CLASSROOMS ARE LOCATED AT JERICHO ELEMENTARY SCHOOL IN JERICHO, VT.

 Frequently Asked Questions

 In grades K -2, students receive instruction in Spanish 90% of the time.
 As students move through the grades, instruction in English increases by about 10% each year.
 Spanish Immersion teachers use the same curriculum as other teachers at their grade level, with some adaptations specifically for Spanish literacy.
 The goal of this program is that students will become bilingual and biliterate, and act as culturally-educated citizens of the world.

 How do I enroll my student?

 Currently we are accepting incoming Kindergarten students from Jericho, Underhill, Bolton and Richmond.
 The enrollment process is as follows: